-The works proposed in the Master Plan will be implemented in stages as funding becomes available.
+The works proposed in the Masterplan will be implemented in stages as funding becomes available.
 A Works and Staging Program has been developed, focusing each stage on development of a particular zone, while allowing the rest of the park to function as normal.
 The order of stages, or elements within these stages, may vary according to the availability of funding and future detailed design work.

-The indicative cost of works is based on estimate provided in the Master Plan.
-As noted above, this indicative cost estimate will be reviewed by a Quantity Surveyor once the layout and works programme (including any remediation works) has been established.
-This final cost estimate will be included in the final Plan of Management.
+The indicative cost of works is based on estimate provided in the Masterplan.
+As noted above, this indicative cost estimate will be reviewed once the layout and works programme (including any remediation works) has been established.